genexus-books/Saia/README.md

 # Collaboration guide

 Some basic rules:
-- Use english to write the documentation.
+- Use English to write the documentation.
 - We accept collaboration using Pull Requests.
 - The changes are audited by a documentation team.